 Overall, Dr. Kaminsky-Bayer believes that we all have an inherent need to feel connected, understood, and seen.
 She works collaboratively with patients to gain a better understanding of their current struggles and helps identify new ways of being that are more genuine and authentic to themselves.
 She prescribes to a psychodynamic and interpersonal method, which means collaborating with patients to gain an understanding of how early experiences underlie their behaviors, thoughts, feelings, and ways of connecting to themselves and with others.
 This approach posits that sometimes old ways of being in relationships may not effectively meet current needs – especially during times of transition and in new relationships.

-University of Pennsylvania, Philadelphia, PA, M.Phil.Ed in Professional Counseling and Certified School Counselor
+University of Pennsylvania, M.Phil.Ed Professional Counseling and Certified School Counselor

-University of Pennsylvania, Philadelphia, PA, M.S.Ed in Counseling and Mental Health Services
+University of Pennsylvania, M.S.Ed Counseling and Mental Health Services

 University of Minnesota-Student Counseling Services